ShivamSpm/Movies-Review-Website-Spring_Boot/README.md

 ### Features

 * User-friendly interface with easier navigation between movies
-* Click on movies to watch trailer
+* Click on a movie to view its trailer and get a taste of what's in store
-* Post reviews for each movie
+* Contribute to the community by sharing your own reviews and ratings for movies
 * User authentication for secure posting of reviews

 -----------------------------------------